brycie-boy/The_Cosmos/🔮 The Cosmos/☯️ The Flow.md

 # ☯️ The Flow

-“The Tao of the sage is working without effort”
+“The Tao of the sage is work without effort”

-The Cosmos is my thinking enviorment.

-The goal I have for The Cosmos is to create a frictionless, stress free, and seamless learning, thinking, and teaching experience.
+The goal I have for [[The Cosmos]] is to create a seamless and stress free learning, thinking, and teaching ecperience.
+To accomplish this, I established an evergreen notes writing practice.
+My workflow for this practice consists of 3 stages.

-- no more clinging to ideas in fear of forgetting them
-- No more trying it hard to think about something, simply love in to another note
-- No more thinking about things through the day, this is reserved for the learning period
-- No more worrying about putting things in the right category
-- No more worrying about if a note is compete or not because notes are constantly evolving
-- Inboxes help me Manage my attention and make sure I don’t have too much in my mind
-- Have a designated thinking time so I can have a clear head throughout the rest of the day

-There are 3 stages to The Flow

 1. [[Ingestion]]
 2. [[Digestion]]